 *Incidental fact: Back in early 2006, Reid Hoffman, LinkedIn’s mercurial Founder decided to look for someone to take over the day to day responsibilities of running LinkedIn.
 He offered the CEO role to Sheryl Sandberg who had just spent 5 years as Vice President, Global Online Sales & Operations at Google.
 She thanked him but turned him down, told him that she wanted to take a breath and have a second child.
 Wonder what LinkedIn would look like today with Sheryl “leaning in” at the helm of LinkedIn?

 If you liked this article, you’ll love my LinkedIn coaching and advice.
-I can write your Summary, improve your entire Profile and help to make LinkedIn work for you.
+I can write your summary and headline, improve your entire profile and help to make LinkedIn work for you.
+Contact me now to get started firstname.lastname@example.org